ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 <code>code game.js</code><br>

-Searching for the word coin (CTRL-F to search).
-I see something called Coin = function () and I will add the appropriate lines.
+Searching for the word coin (CTRL-F to search), I see that there is a line that contains ***Coin = function()*** and I will add the appropriate lines below that.

 ![image](https://user-images.githubusercontent.com/12129459/132585912-f2ec6791-9570-4999-bdc3-bd075b6321d9.png)

+*I found that orange is much easier to see than yellow*.